google/codeworld/web/help/GuideUnit1.md

     One line says `nametag` means a picture of the text "Victor", but the second line says that `nametag` instead means a circle with a radius of
-    10. So which is it?
+    10. Which one is it?
 You probably meant for `nametag` to include both.
     To do that, you would write one definition for `nametag`, and use **`&`** to combine the parts.
 Like this: